 The LW1015ER also comes with full-featured electronic controls, and its dehumidification is good for up to 3 pints per hour.
 The remote control moreover, gives you full control over the unit and how it works.
 Finally, the unit comes with an Energy Saver mode, a “clean filter” alert and a 24 hour on/off timer.

-Despite the name, there’s nothing quirky about the way this casement window air conditioner works.
+Despite the name, there’s nothing Frigidaire about the way this casement window air conditioner works.
 As the name makes clear, this is a “smart” AC that learns your habits and patterns so it runs accordingly.

 11. Haier ESA405R 5000 BTU Room Air Conditioner Review